What creates the northern lights?

 Where can you see the northern lights?

+You'll want to get as far north as possible if you're traveling to see the aurora.
 Alaska and Canada are outstanding places to see the northern lights.
-Spots like Norway, Sweden, Finland, Iceland, Greenland, and the northern coast of Russia are also known for providing a great hub.
+Likewise, Norway, Sweden, Finland, Iceland, Greenland, and the northern coast of Russia are also known for providing a great hub.
 When solar activity is heightened, you will sometimes see the lights reach further south through Canada to states like Montana, North Dakota, Minnesota, Wisconsin, Michigan, and Maine.
 Occasionally, major solar events will bring the display even further south.

 When do the northern lights happen?

-The lights are present throughout the year, but winter is usually the best time.
+The lights are present throughout the year, but winter is the best time.
 That's partly because there's less light pollution.
 Especially in northern countries where there's considerably more sunlight in the summer months.
 However, under the right conditions, you can see them any time of year.
-Nonetheless, the best time to see the lights tends to be between September and April.
+That's because solar winds are always crashing into Earth.
+But you'll only be able to see the auroral display when it's dark.
+If you're in the Arctic Circle during the summer, there's little to no darkness and, thus, no ability to see the northern lights.
+The best time tends to be between September and April.